UCLA Alumni Lambda LGBTQ Alumni Association Give to the UCLA Alumni Association Support Fund

 Student Support Co-Chair 2021

-Pronouns: He/Him/His Current Profession: Academic administrator at Harvard University and systems administrator at Massachusetts Institute of Technology (MIT) Education:
+Current Profession: Academic administrator at Harvard University and systems administrator at Massachusetts Institute of Technology (MIT)

 Favorite UCLA Memory: My fondest memory at UCLA is receiving the Charles E. Young Humanitarian Award on behalf of Students for Allyship and Justice through Education (SAJE).
 It felt phenomenal being surrounded by my chosen family, my mentors and my community.
 This project is charged with creating and managing an orientation module to build acceptance and empower communities — specifically, LGBTQIA+ and BIPOC communities across UCLA’s campus.